thangchung/dapr-labs/polyglot/docs/part-4.md

 # Part 4: WebAssembly, Docker container, Dapr, and Kubernetes better together - Package the daprized coffee backend services to Docker container and deploy to Kubernetes

-In this final part, we will install `k3d`, and `containerd-wasm-shims` which runs `runwasi` inside.
-It allows us to run WASM/WASI workload with the annotation `runtimeClassName: wasmtime-spin`, and run Docker container (containerd format).
+In this final part, we will install `k3d`, and `containerd-wasm-shims` which run `runwasi` inside.
+It allows us to run WASM/WASI workload with the annotation `runtimeClassName: wasmtime-spin`, and run a Docker container (containerd format).
 If you don't declare the previous annotation on the YAML deployment script.

-Let get started with the setup as the image below.
+Let's get started with the setup as the image below.

 ![docker and k8s](img/wasm-dapr-4.png)